nghiavo24/the-dev-hub-be/README.md

 ## Project Overview

 + This repository is the back-end respository for the app.
-+ The back-end is deployed on Heroku: TBD
++ The back-end is deployed on Heroku: [here](the-dev-hub-app.herokuapp.com/api/thedevhub)
-+ The front-end is deployed on Vercel: TBD
++ The front-end is deployed on Vercel: [here](the-dev-hub.vercel.app)
-+ The associated front-end repository can be found: TBD
++ The associated front-end repository can be found: [here](https://github.com/nghiavo24/the-dev-hub-fe)

 ## About this API

 ### Information
-The information in the back-end server is is protected by firebase authentication.
-This app is has full CRUD functionality.
+The information in the back-end server is protected by Firebase authentication.
+This app is has full CRUD functionality for all of its databases.
-**_Jeffrey Koshy_**

 ### Installation
 1. Clone this repository to your labs folder and change directory into it.
 2. Run `npm i` to download required dependencies.
-3. Run `node db/seeb/seed-Item.js` to seed file.
+3. Run `node db/seed.js` to seed file.
 4. Run `nodemon index.js` to run localhost

 ### Technologies Used